 As stated in fun fact #8, huckleberries can be quite expensive.
 So in order to keep huckleberry products affordable, many restaurants and retailers mix huckleberries with other fruits.
 While you can find huckleberry pie made exclusively with huckleberries, many restaurants will cut the huckleberries with blueberries.
 Why?
 Because huckleberries taste a bit like blueberries, but with a very distinct and unique flavor.
 You will also find huckleberry-peach and huckleberry-plum pies.

-When buying processed huckleberry items — like jam, jelly, syrup, barbecue sauce, and more — be sure to read the ingredients to see if any other berries are included.
-And don’t be surprised if a 20-ounce jar of huckleberry pie filling is more than $20!
+When buying processed huckleberry items — like huckleberry jam, huckleberry syrup, huckleberry barbecue sauce, and more — be sure to read the ingredients to see if any other berries are included.
+And don’t be surprised if a 42-ounce jar of huckleberry pie filling is more than $30!

 Although huckleberry season is typically in late summer, you can enjoy a wide variety of huckleberry product in Montana year-round.
 Here’s all of the practical information you need about this popular berry in Montana.

-Huckleberries grown wild in the northwestern part of the United States and western Canada, from Wyoming to Alaska.
+Huckleberries grow wild in the northwestern part of the United States and western Canada, from Wyoming to Alaska.
 Look for them along the side of mountains, in wooded areas, and rimming lake basins.

 You can find wild huckleberries in Wyoming, Montana, Idaho, Oregon, Washington, and Alaska.
-While Canada has provinces (and not states) you can also find huckleberries along the stretch of the coast that connects Washington to Alaska.
+While Canada has provinces (and not states) you can also find huckleberries along the stretch of the North American Coast that connects Washington to Alaska.